 This 3.8-mile round trip hike begins with 0.75 miles uphill along Winding Way, a paved road that passes extravagant Malibu residences.
 Do not let the blacktop deter you.
 The waterfall is well worth the unconventional start.
-After gaining 200 feet, the road heads downhill and you will arrive at a wooded park that is open for everyone to enjoy, Escondido Canyon Park.
+After gaining almost 200 feet, the road heads downhill and arrives at Escondido Canyon Park, a wooded park that is open for everyone to enjoy.

-After a mile on the trail, gradually ascending 150 feet from the road, you will arrive at Lower Escondido Falls.
-This fifty-foot cascade transport hikers instantly to the tropics.
+Over the course of one mile, the trail gradually ascends over 150 feet from a low spot below Winding Way to arive at Lower Escondido Falls.
+This fifty-foot cascade transports hikers instantly to the tropics.
 A mild sulfuric smell is the only detractor from this serene setting.
 Have a seat next to the fern-line falls.
 For many hikers, this is a fitting destination that can be reached with ease.
 For those yearning for more and willing to work for it, Upper Escondido Falls is three times as tall and ten times as beautiful.

 You might see a few hikers climbing up to a small landing behind the falls.
 If you are prepared to get wet, this precarious venture adds even more fun to the hike.
 The view from behind the falls is a treat and so is the fresh mint that grows there.
 Your safety is your responsibility.
 Attempt at your own risk.

 To get to the trailhead: Take PCH to Winding Way in Malibu.
-Winding Way is a minor street between Kanan Dune Road and Malibu Canyon Road (by Pepperdine University).
-There is a free parking lot for the trail is at the bottom of Winding Way and additional parking along PCH.
+Winding Way is a minor street, 4.5 miles west of Malibu Canyon Road (by Pepperdine University) and 1.4 miles east of Kanan Dune Road on the north side of PCH.
+Turn up Winding Way and into a free parking lot for the trail on the left at the bottom of Winding Way.
+Overflow parking is along PCH.

 Trailhead address: 27807 Pacific Coast Highway, Malibu, CA 90265